 THC-O Dosage: How Much Should You Take?

-As THC-O is so powerful, we recommend starting with a very low dosage.
+As THC-O is very powerful, we recommend starting with a very low dosage.

 You can use this formula to calculate your dosage precisely: